Aspose/Aspose-API-Reference-Examples/english/words/net/working-with-hyphenation/_index.md

 title: Working with Hyphenation
 linktitle: Working with Hyphenation
 second_title: Aspose.Words for .NET API Reference
-description: Examples contains hyphenate Words of Languages, load hyphenation dictionary for language and hyphenation callback using Aspose.Words for .NET.
+description: Tutorials contains hyphenate Words of Languages, load hyphenation dictionary for language and hyphenation callback using Aspose.Words for .NET.
 type: docs
 weight: 750
 url: /words/net/working-with-hyphenation/
 ---

-The following examples contains hyphenate Words of Languages, load hyphenation dictionary for language and hyphenation callback using Aspose.Words for .NET.
+The following tutorials contains hyphenate Words of Languages, load hyphenation dictionary for language and hyphenation callback using Aspose.Words for .NET.

 ## Hyphenate Words Of Languages